bonomani/devmon/docs/USING.md

 ## Using
 ## Devmon Tags in the Xymon hosts.cfg File

-After installing Devmon and running a dicovery processe (devmon with the `-read` flag), you can start monitoring remote hosts by adding the `DEVMON` tag to their entries in the `hosts.cfg` file.
+After installing Devmon, you can start monitoring remote hosts by adding the `DEVMON` tag to their entries in the `hosts.cfg` file.

 A typical entry looks like this: